 We found 4 ear, nose and throat specialists who accept Humana Gold HMO near Brunswick, GA.

-Dr. Sherman Stevenson is a physician who specializes in otolaryngology (ear, nose, and throat).
-He is a graduate of Ohio State University College of Medicine.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Sherman Stevenson is a specialist in otolaryngology (ear, nose, and throat).
+He works in Brunswick, GA.
+He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Stevenson attended medical school at Ohio State University College of Medicine.

 Conditions / Treatments